 We avoid investment techniques which hide behind jargon and complexity.
 We do our best to present all relevant information as simply as we can.

 We aim to provide a superior, personalised investment service while minimising costs and improving efficiency.

 We receive no commission or fees from managers or product advisers.

 Sparrows Capital believes that the central, liquid core of an investor’s portfolio should be managed strategically and efficiently.

 Around this core there can be flexibility to adopt supplementary or satellite investment strategies.

-These might include, for example, specialist equity strategies, private equity, real estate and hedge funds.
+These might include specialist equity strategies, private equity, real estate and hedge funds.

-Maintaining a strategic core ensures that the portfolio does not miss out on underlying market returns, and ensures that the satellite activities remain focused and proportionate.
+Maintaining a strategic core ensures that the portfolio captures underlying market returns, and ensures that the satellite activities remain focused and proportionate.